jmorris181818/Cvarians-Gerakladium-denovo-transcriptome/Cvarians_transcriptome_annotation_README.txt

-# Transcriptome annotation, version January 24, 2022
+# Transcriptome annotation, version February 3, 2022
 # Adapted by Michael Studivan (studivanms@gmail.com) based on a repo by Misha Matz (https://github.com/z0on/annotatingTranscriptomes.git) for use on FAU's HPC (KoKo)
 # for use in generating transcriptome annotation files for the sponge Cliona varians
 # also includes the separation of reads associated with C. varians and algal symbiont Gerakladium transcriptomes